 The Student Council is an elective men's representative body which has jurisdiction over all student activities.
+The Council has the power to legislate concerning general student affairs and to investigate and make recommendations on all matters between the student and the College.
 In addition, the Council acts as the intermediary between the students and the faculty, bringing closer cooperation among the several groups.